THE LATEST EUROPEAN RIVER BOAT RATINGS

 - Every lunch buffet was populated by leftovers from previous meals.
 One day we noticed that there were a great many breakfast sausages left over.
 They showed up in a “sausage salad” at lunch.

-- All the scheduled on-board entertainers were cancelled or were “no-shows”.
+- All the scheduled onboard entertainers were canceled or were “no-shows”.

 - The first few days they delivered canapes to the cabin.
 Then, inexplicably, they stopped.